Sajad-Salehi/P2P_Betting_DApp/README.md

 ## Smart Contract Architecture
 This Bet DApp utilizes a Solidity smart contract that handles the logic for the betting system.
 The contract uses the Chainlink oracle to fetch the latest match results from the API and determine the winner.
 Users can place a bet by providing relevant information such as the bet price, game ID, home team name, away team name, date time, team ID, and team name.
 Once a bet is accepted, the contract locks the funds and transfers them to the smart contract.
 If the user who placed the bet wins, the contract sends the reward to the winner and closes the bet.
-Similarly, if the user who accepted the bet wins, the contract sends the reward to the accepter and closes the bet.<br/><br/>
+Similarly, if the user who accepted the bet wins, the contract sends the reward to the accepter and closes the bet.

+To retrieve match results, this project utilizes external adapters through Chainlink.
+External adapters are how Chainlink enables integration of custom computations and specialized APIs.
+These services are communicated with through a simple JSON specification, allowing the core of the Chainlink node to retrieve the data.
+To use this functionality, you will need to run a Chainlink node on your local host or in the cloud.
+Alternatively, you can use Naas.link which provides a Chainlink Node to deploy the Job and Oracle to retrieve the specific API's data. <br/><br/>

 ## Deployment